 While we do feasibility study reports for our clients to determine whether the project they are trying to invest on is most likely to succeed; our services are not just limited to it, as we are more than willing to cater to them beyond feasibility studies such as conducting supplier assessment.
 In this article, we will focus on a vital process known as supplier assessment procedure.

-When manufacturing/production companies are bound to operate, they need to have suppliers who will provide them the materials they need to sell products to their possible customers.
+When manufacturing/production companies are bound to operate, they need to have suppliers who will provide them with the materials they need to sell products to their possible customers.
 These suppliers are not hard to find since there are a lot of them in this industry.
 The only problem is you must execute the supplier assessment procedure properly, so you’d be able to tap suppliers which will be assets to your company and not become liabilities.

 Most companies settle for the cheapest available supplier without weighing on other options revolving around the supplier selection process.
 It’s completely understandable pricing is a major factor in supplier assessment but focusing exclusively on this aspect is wrong because other factors get overlooked in the supplier assessment process.
 Here is our simple guide on how we do supplier assessment for our clients.